Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Alban, Stephan): Highlight even more the grabbed part in a group to help the user understand that this is the snapping part
 - NEW FEATURE (Alban): Change the highlight method of the part (remove the ugly squares) and add options to customize the highlight value
 - NEW FEATURE (Alban): Move the grid origin with the mouse when the grid layer is selected
+- NEW FEATURE (Didier): Add a configurable list of event in the a config file
 - BUGFIX (Alex): CRASH!
 In the XML loading code, when you load a part that has a different number of connection in the file and in the part library, you may crash.
 - BUGFIX (Thomas): A message box appears for the multiple selection key when switching the application to German language on a German Windows OS.
 - BUGFIX (Alban): The duplication cursor could appear in wrong situation (when you press duplication key during moving parts/text)